UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

    On success, the Makefile will print *installed successfully*.

 If everything succeeded, you are done, and you can skip the remainder of this page.
-If not, the remainder of this page may help in finding solutions, or section  [Install and start Neo4j Desktop graph database backend](ricgraph_backend_neo4j.md#install-neo4j-desktop).
+If not, the remainder of this page or section  [Install and start Neo4j Community Edition graph database backend](ricgraph_backend_neo4j.md#install-and-start-neo4j-community-edition) may help in finding solutions.

 ## Requirements for Ricgraph